Assam lawyer convicted for comparing judge to demon | Law-Order

 Following this, the high court filed a suo motu case into the matter.

-In an affidavit sought by the high court, Surana pleaded guilty to the charge and tendered his unconditional apology.
+In an affidavit sought by the high court, Goswami pleaded guilty to the charge and tendered his unconditional apology.

 The high court then convicted the lawyer and released him on bail on a personal bond of Rs 10,000.